stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 22 (P3L9) - Middleware.md

 ### Voting Application Quiz 1

-_For the sample application, what data needs to be transmitted from the web browser to the server?_
+_For the sample application, what data needs to be transmitted from the web browser to the server_?

 Vote and question number

 ### Voting Application Quiz 2

-_Is there a need for transactions in the application?_
+_Is there a need for transactions in the application_?

 It depends

 ### Voting Application Quiz 3

-_For the sample voting application, should the clients or the server initiate interactions?_
+_For the sample voting application, should the clients or the server initiate interactions_?

 Client sends vote to server

 ### Voting Application Quiz 4

-_In a typical use case, how many different machines might involved in the processing of a single user's vote?_
+_In a typical use case, how many different machines might involved in the processing of a single user's vote_?

 ### Voting Application Quiz 5

-_What languages and protocols might have been involved in delivering the vote to the server?_
+_What languages and protocols might have been involved in delivering the vote to the server_?

 HTTP, SQL, AJAX

 ### LAMP Quiz

 _LAMP is a mild form of normative architecture.
-Look it up and match each of the elements with how they might apply to a voting application._
+Look it up and match each of the elements with how they might apply to a voting application_.

 - L: Linux operating system
 - A: Apache web server